 Spring – Hanuman meets Sita

-One of the most famous episodes depicts Hanuman (Virgo) humbly approaching Sita (Libra) who is sitting under a (palm) tree.
+One of the most famous episodes of depicts Hanuman (Virgo) humbly approaching Sita (Libra) who is sitting under a (palm) tree.

-Just by knowing that Rama relates to Aries the Ram – spring equinox, we can deduct that Sita has something to do with the autumn equinox in Libra.
+Just by knowing that Rama relates to Aries the Ram – spring equinox, we can deduce that Sita has something to do with the autumn equinox in Libra.
 And indeed, with very little imagination we can see how this time the Scorpius looks like a tree branch, over the Sita’s head (Libra) while Hanuman (Virgo) approaches from the right.